christian-monch/dump-things-server/README.md

 - `token_stores`: a dictionary with token values as keys and the corresponding record store paths as values

-The store themselve have to be structured as described in the [Dump Things Service](https://concepts.datalad.org/dump-things/) documentation.
+The stores themselves have to be structured as described in the [Dump Things Service](https://concepts.datalad.org/dump-things/) documentation.

 A configuration file could look like this: